Banjo Paterson: Journalism

 Paterson became a war correspondent for The Sydney Morning Herald and The Age during the Second Boer War, sailing for South Africa in October 1899.
 There he met fellow war correspondents Winston Churchill and Rudyard Kipling as well as British army leaders Kitchener, Roberts and Haig.

 His graphic accounts of the relief of Kimberley, surrender of Bloemfontein (the first correspondent to ride in) and the capture of Pretoria attracted the attention of the press in Britain.
 An untouched box of chocolates, created by the British company Cadburys for Queen Victoria as a 1900 New Year's gift for troops serving in South Africa, was discovered in Paterson's papers at the National Library of Australia in 2020.
 He also was a correspondent during the Boxer Rebellion, where he met George "Chinese" Morrison and later wrote about his meeting.
-He was editor of the Sydney Evening News (1904–06) and of the Town and Country Journal (1907–08).
+He was editor of Samuel Bennett's Evening News from 1903 to 1908, and his Town and Country Journal 1907 to 1908.

 Hiatus and military service

-In 1908 after a trip to the United Kingdom he decided to abandon journalism and writing and moved with his family to a 40000 acre property near Yass.
+In 1908, after a trip to the United Kingdom he decided to abandon journalism and writing and moved with his family to a 40000 acre property near Yass.

 In World War I, Paterson failed to become a correspondent covering the fighting in Flanders, but did become an ambulance driver with the Australian Voluntary Hospital, Wimereux, France.
 He returned to Australia early in 1915 and, as an honorary vet, travelled on three voyages with horses to Africa, China and Egypt.
 He was commissioned in the 2nd Remount Unit, Australian Imperial Force on 18 October 1915, serving initially in France where he was wounded and reported missing in July 1916 and latterly as commanding officer of the unit based in Cairo, Egypt.
 He was repatriated to Australia and discharged from the army having risen to the rank of major in April 1919.
 His wife had joined the Red Cross and worked in an ambulance unit near her husband.

-Later life
+Later life and death

 Just as he returned to Australia, the third collection of his poetry, Saltbush Bill JP, was published and he continued to publish verse, short stories and essays while continuing to write for the weekly Truth.
 Paterson also wrote on rugby league football in the 1920s for the Sydney Sportsman.

+In December 1938, Paterson was appointed Commander of the British Empire (CBE).

+He died of a heart attack in Sydney on 5 February 1941, aged 76.